Dr. Patrick Binning

 - 675.701.81 Applications of Space Systems Engineering (Spring 2019)

-Dr. Patrick W. Binning became the Mission Area Executive for National Security Space of the Johns Hopkins University Applied Physics Laboratory on July 5, 2016.
+Dr. Patrick W. Binning is the Mission Area Executive for National Security Space of the Johns Hopkins University Applied Physics Laboratory.
 In this role, he is responsible for APL programs that focus on space solutions to critical national security challenges.
 National Security Space, one of 12 mission areas at APL, provides innovative engineering, advanced technology development and technical advice to organizations within the national security community.

 Staff members working in National Security Space develop and conduct innovative experimental missions, build space instruments, and produce applications to meet warfighter and intelligence community needs.
 The mission area leverages expertise and accomplishments from the Laboratory’s civilian space programs to address national security space capability gaps and needs.
 It also collaborates with other APL mission areas that share a deep understanding of intelligence community and warfighter challenges.